Back to Subjects

 P11 Static Electricity

 P11 Charging insulators and the dangers.
-Explain electric fields.
+Explain electric fields

 B7 Explain what hormones are and their role, how it controls metabolic rate, menstrual cycles, blood glucose (glycogen).
-Explain Type 2 diabetes, theoregulation (role of blood vessels), osmoregulation and the structure and function of the kidneys (role of ADH).
+Explain Type 2 diabetes, thermoregulation (role of blood vessels), osmoregulation and the structure and function of the kidneys (role of ADH).

 P12 Magnetism and the Motor Effect P13 Electromagnetic Induction